 Communicating with each other in snorts and grunts, these much-loved animals use sounds and smells to read their surroundings, their poor eyesight not deterring them as they roam the land at a leisurely pace.

-Where to See White Rhino: We believe in protecting these highly endangered animals and do not provide their list of locations to help preserve their presence for future generations.
+Where to See White Rhinos: We believe in protecting these highly endangered animals and do not provide their list of locations to help preserve their presence for future generations.